Gizmosoft/dbvybe/README.md

 ## Local Development Setup

 - Clone the repository from `https://github.com/Gizmosoft/dbvybe.git`
+- `cd /backend/src/main/resources` and create `application.properties` file based on the `application.properties.txt` file.
+Add the Qdrant and Neo4j API credentials and instance URIs
 - Start the backend server by:
   - `cd /backend/src/main/java/com/dbVybe/app`
   - Run the `DbVybeApplication.java` class to start the spring boot server which will also fire the Akka cluster nodes on different ports